Jon-Webb-79/Linux_Config/README.rst

 ``$ poetry config virtualenvs.in-project true``

+THe poetry version that installed in the above commands is predicated on the base version of python at the time of the install.
+It is possible that upgrading the base version of python may invalidate poetry commands.
+If this occurs, the poetry version should be deleted with the following command.

+``rm -r /.local/share/pypoetry/venv/bin/pypoetry``

+Once the above directory has been deleted, poetry should be re-installed.

 System Backup
 #############
 Move the ``backup.sh`` script from the cloned copy to the users ``/etc`` directory